-The winter season might be here, but when you’re as beauty-obsessed and basic as I am, pumpkin is a lifestyle and Halloween is year round.
-Only kidding a little bit.
+The winter season might be here, but when you’re as beauty-obsessed and basic as I am, pumpkin is a lifestyle and Halloween is year round (only kidding a little bit).

 I consider my way of life to be pretty pro-beauty and I love to share, especially when it comes to diet.
-I find soups in particular to be kind on time, pocket, nutrition and skin, while also being a great meal replacement, snack, or weight loss tool— cough, year round and not just in the fall/winter.
+I find soups in particular to be kind on time, pocket, digestion, and skin, while also being a great meal replacement, snack, or weight loss tool— cough, year round and not just in the fall/winter.

 That said, nothing says ‘hi, First Day of Yule"‘ like pumpkin.
-Below is my take on a classic pumpkin soup recipe: always organic, as close to pure as possible, rich in antioxidants, cleansing, pro-beauty, anti-inflammatory, Keto, paleo, and, with the omission of broth and ghee, can be vegan too.
+Below is my take on a classic pumpkin soup recipe: always organic, as close to pure as possible, rich in antioxidants, cleansing, pro-beauty, anti-inflammatory, Keto, paleo, and, with the omission of broth and ghee, vegan too.
 Fresh herbs and spices are traded out for powdered depending on availability and convenience, and it all cooks in minutes.
 On my quest to #eatbeauty, pumpkin soup is so right I could scream— and I hope you enjoy it as much as I do.

 Wishing you all the best this winter and more.
 Happy holidays xx

 organic, preferably BPA free.
 I buy it boxed.
 Pumpkin is rich in fiber and antioxidants, and all that vitamin C and vitamin A from betacarotene is like a face- and immunity-lift from the inside out, meaning I wake up looking cuter than I did the day before.